NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     - title : Societal impact
       images:
       - "images/societal-impact.svg"
-      content: "Current and proposed legislation does not provide answers for ethical issues in algorithmic methods.
+      content: "Current and proposed legislations alone are not enough to realise ethical algorithms.
+Why not?

-      - GDPR Article 22 about automated decision-making, including profiling, gives room for broad interpretation.
+      - The conditions given in GDPR Article 22 (2) under which automated decision-making, including profiling is allowed are open for broad interpretation.

       - The new proposed AI Act of the European Commission is a playground for legal experts.
-The Act aims to minimise the risk of algorithmic discrimination, but does not provide guidelines how to identify discrimination in the context of algorithmic tools and methods.
+The AI Act aims to minimise the risk of algorithmic discrimination, but does not provide guidelines how to identify and mitigate discrimination in the context of algorithms.

+      - Perspective 3.3.1 in the Guidelines for Algorithms of the Dutch Court of Auditors argues that ethical algorithms are not allowed to “discriminate and that bias should be minimised”.
+Methods to determine what constitutes bias and discrimination in different context are not discussed.

+      - The Impact Assessment Human Rights and Algorithms (IAMA) and the Handbook for Non-Discrimination, developed by the Dutch government, mainly assess discriminatory practice by asking questions and does not provide answers.

-      New bottom-up initiatives like Algorithm Audit are therefore necessary to realise ethical algorithms.
-As such, we contribute to SDG16 – Peace, Justice and Strong Institutions."
+      Besides, taking all contested algorithmic methods to court to assess discriminatory practices is practically infeasible.
+Therefore, new bottom-up initiatives like Algorithm Audit are necessary to build public knowledge how to realise ethical algorithms.
+As such, we contribute to SDG16 – Peace, Justice and Strong Institutions.
+"
 Get_in_touch:
   enable: true
   title: Get in touch